 Self-testing for femoral nerve damage can be done by performing the prone knee bend test.
 This test screens for sensitivity to stretch soft tissue at the dorsal aspect of the leg, which may be related to root impingements.

 Simply lie on your back with your knees bent and feet flat on the ground to perform the test.
 Next, slowly straighten one leg while keeping the other knee bent.
 If you feel pain or tingling in your leg or groin, it may indicate femoral nerve damage.
-However, keep in mind that this is only a screening test and should not be used to diagnose femoral nerve damage.
+However, remember that this is only a screening test and should not be used to diagnose femoral nerve damage.
 If you believe you may have this condition, it is best to consult a chiropractor or physical therapist.

 How Do You Stretch the Femoral Nerve?